dennycd/libgeocached/README.md

+## Geocached
-## geocached | a fast and high performance geospatial index and query library in C++
+A fast and high performance geospatial index and query library in C++